Datos02-UFM/Cache-implementation/README.md

 #### Disc Used

-The *disc usage* makes a reference to the free storage available in the AWS MySQL RDS instance used.
+The following *disc usage* shown makes reference to the free storage available in the AWS MySQL RDS instance used.

 ##### Before new requests